A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Exact Bayesian Structure Discovery in Bayesian Networks

-Again, the sum on the right of Eq.(13) is another variant of \emph{zeta transform}.
-Provided that $B_i$, $A_i$, $F$, $R$ are precomputed with respect to $f\equiv 1$, for any endpoint node $v$, $\Gamma_v(G_v)$ can be computed in $O(2^n)$ time for all $G_v\subseteq V-\{v\}$, $|G_v|\leq d$ with a technique called \emph{fast downward zeta transform} \citep{Koivisto06}.
-To evaluate Eq.(12) for different $u\in V-\{v\}$, we only need to recompute the function $B_v$.
-This corresponds to changing just the function $f_v$.
-Thus, evaluating Eq.(12) takes $O(n^d)$ time.
+The sum on the right-hand side of Eq.~(\ref{eq:gamma}) is another variant of the \emph{zeta transform}.
+Provided that $B_i$, $A_i$, $F$, $R$ are precomputed with respect to $f\equiv 1$, for any endpoint node $v$, $\Gamma_v(G_v)$ can be computed in $O(d2^n)$ time for all $G_v\subseteq V-\{v\}$, $|G_v|\leq d$ with a technique called \emph{fast downward zeta transform} \citep{Koivisto06}.
+To evaluate Eq.~(\ref{ed:jointedge}) for a different $u\in V-\{v\}$, we only need to recompute the function $B_v$ by changing only the function $f_v$.
+Thus, evaluating Eq.~(\ref{ed:jointedge}) takes $O(n^d)$ time.